WilliamTung2/Real-Estate-Scraper/README.md

 The main() function orchestrates the scraping process, cleans the data to remove N/A values, and saves the data to an Excel file.

 # Notes

+Scraper.ipynb and scraper.py are the same exact thing just in different formats

 Adjust the number of pages to scrape by changing the num_pages variable in the main() function.

 Inspect page_content.html if the script fails to scrape data correctly.
 This file logs the HTML content for debugging purposes.